Sameer-Programmer/Practice-Java/Literals.md

 - double d = 0786.0;  // invalid
 - double d = 0Xace.0; // invalid
+- This is invalid in Java as well.
+The 0X prefix is used to denote a hexadecimal (base-16) literal, but Java does not support floating-point numbers in hexadecimal notation with a decimal point.
+Hexadecimal literals are valid only for integer values (without a decimal point), like 0xACE.
+Java will throw a compilation error: "Hexadecimal floating-point literals are invalid".

 ### We can not assign floating point Literals to integral  data types
 1. double d = 10; valid